-Expanding access to nutritious, local, sustainably-produced food is one of the pillars of Green City Market's mission — that's why we welcome and triple match Supplemental Nutrition Assistance Program (SNAP) benefits (also known as SNAP or EBT) at all our farmers' markets, thanks to our generous donors and our partnership with Experimental Station and their Link Up Illinois Program.
+Expanding access to nutritious, local, sustainably-produced food is one of the pillars of Green City Market's mission — that's why we welcome and triple match Supplemental Nutrition Assistance Program (SNAP) benefits (also known as Link in Illinois or EBT nationally) at all our farmers' markets, thanks to our generous donors and our partnership with Experimental Station and their Link Up Illinois Program.
 When you spend $25 of Link with Green City Market, you automatically get $50 more to spend to make your benefits go further.

 Since 2012, Green City Market has partnered with food pantries like Nourishing Hope (formerly Lakeview Pantry) and the Love Fridge to recover food grown by local, sustainable farmers and provide it to Chicagoans facing food insecurity all over the city.
 Since 2020, Green City Market has supplemented these donations with produce grown in our 5,000 square foot teaching garden.

-At the end of each market, our farmers donate unsold produce, herbs, meats, eggs, dairy products, bread, and non-perishable items — food that otherwise may have gone to waste — directly to Lakeview Pantry to feed our neighbors facing food insecurity.
+At the end of each market, our farmers donate unsold produce, herbs, meats, eggs, dairy products, bread, and non-perishable items — food that otherwise may have gone to waste — directly to feed our neighbors facing food insecurity.

 In a country where 80 billion pounds of food are wasted each year while more than 35 million people experience hunger, Green City Market is committed to recovering quality food before it ends up in the landfill (or the compost bin) and directing it to those who need it most.